 Nerf Zombie Strike Outbreaker Bow (2017)

 Say hello to the newest addition to the family of Nerf Crossbows.
 The Nerf Zombie Strike Outbreaker Bow.
 It is made to look like something that you cooked up in your garage while zombies banged on your door.
-The package comes with a blaster, the attachable bow, and five Zombie themed darts.
+The package comes with a blaster, an attachable bow, and five Zombie themed darts.
 This is the second crossbow to be released in the Zombie Series, which tries to bring in a truly apocalyptic design to the blaster.

 Looks: We can appreciate the effort from Nerf to actually manufacture a blaster that looks close to a makeshift crossbow you devised during an emergency.
 But whether it looks cool or not is totally up to your perception.
 The blaster grip is a plastic replica of pliers, while the primer looks like the handles of a pair of scissors.
 The entire blaster looks to be made of nuts and bolts standing out, but it’s all in green and plastic.
 The colors are true to the Zombie Strike series, though.

 Performance: Performance is slightly below par with muzzle velocities reaching up to 65 fps.
 But the operation of the blaster, priming, and shooting is very smooth.
 Also, this gun being cylinder fed will never jam.

 Pros and Cons: The pros come in the form of ease of use and the detailed design.
 Also since the Nerf Outbreaker Bow is cylinder fed, it’s fast and easy to reload and get back at your enemies.
 The Nerf Outbreaker Bow is also the cheapest Nerf crossbow at the time of writing this article.

 Cons maybe the small reduction in the speed of darts and range.
 And the design and ergonomics may not appeal to some.
 Other than this, the Nerf Outbreaker Bow is a solid competitor and a high value for money Nerf Crossbow.